-In 2020 KORADO Austria, GmbH achieved profit of EUR 0.1 thousand (CZK 3 thousand).
+In 2021 KORADO Austria, GmbH achieved a financial result of EUR 0.544 thousand (CZK 14 thousand).

 for admission to the Premium Stock Exchange segment in Autumn 2017, where it has been currently traded.

 After significant investments in previous years (a new line for the production of panel and then bathroom radiators), investments in the reduction of the energy intensity of production areas were completed in 2017.
 The entire production plant is currently completely insulated.
 During 2018, the company also bought an adjoining production facility (approx. 3 hectares of land) including a production and administrative building.